JoelGMSec/Invoke-Transfer/README.md

   ----------------------- by @JoelGMSec & @3v4Si0N ---------------------

  Info:  This tool helps you to send files in highly restricted environments
-       such as Citrix, RDP, VNC, Guacamole... using the clipboard function
+        such as Citrix, RDP, VNC, Guacamole.. using clipboard or keystrokes

  Usage: .\Invoke-Transfer.ps1 -split {FILE} -sec {SECONDS}
           Send 120KB chunks with a set time delay of seconds